MinellaPersonalProjects/my-tech-teachings/content/blog/start-vue-project-from-scratch.md

       })
 ```

-Next, create a file called **index.js**.
+Next, create a file called **index.js**, still inside the **plugins** folder.
 This file plays a crucial role in configuring and registering various plugins for your Vue application:

 ```javascript{1-5}[/src/plugins/index.js]
     import vuetify from './vuetify'